Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 3. The Left-Digit Effect (Charm Pricing)

-Use this for your monthly or annual prices. $9/month feels significantly cheaper than $10/month. $99/year feels like a better bargain than $100/year.
-It's a small tweak with a proven impact.
+Use this when you price your newsletter or digital products. $9/month feels significantly cheaper than $10/month. $99/year feels like a better bargain than $100/year.
+It's a small tweak with a proven impact on pricing digital products.

 4. Reward Loyalty (The Founder's Rate)

 Scarcity and exclusivity are powerful motivators.
-When you launch, offer a special "Founder's Rate" or "Early Bird Discount" to the first 100 subscribers.
+When you launch, offer a special "Founder's Rate" to the first 100 subscribers.

 This accomplishes two things: